ritikagoud/Child_Malnutrition_Risk_Prediction/README.md

-AI Based Early Detection of Child Malnutrition Overview
+#  AI-Based Early Detection of Child Malnutrition

+##  Overview

-Child malnutrition remains a critical public health challenge, especially in developing regions.
-Early identification of moderate and severe malnutrition can significantly reduce long term health risks and improve intervention outcomes.
+Child malnutrition remains a serious public health concern, especially in developing regions.
+Early detection of moderate and severe malnutrition is essential to prevent long-term health complications.

-This project presents a machine learning based classification system that predicts the nutritional status of children using anthropometric health indicators.
+This project implements a Machine Learning-based classification system that predicts the nutritional status of children using anthropometric health indicators.

+---

-Problem Statement
+##  Problem Statement

-Manual screening methods may not always provide predictive insight into malnutrition risk.
-There is a need for a data driven system that can analyze measurable health parameters and accurately classify children into nutritional risk categories.
+Traditional screening methods rely heavily on manual assessment and may not always provide early predictive insights.

+The objective of this project is to develop a data-driven system that analyzes measurable health parameters and accurately classifies children into:

+- **Normal**
+- **Moderate Malnutrition**
+- **Severe Malnutrition**

+---

-Dataset Description
+##  Dataset Description

-The dataset consists of 5000 individual child health records with the following features:
+The dataset contains **5000 individual child health records** with the following features:

-Age in months

-Weight in kilograms

-Height in centimeters

-Mid Upper Arm Circumference

-Body Mass Index

-Nutrition status label
+- `age_months`
+- `weight_kg`
+- `height_cm`
+- `muac_cm`
+- `bmi`
+- `nutrition_status` (Target Variable)

 The target variable includes three classes:

-Normal
+- Normal

-Moderate
+- Moderate

-Severe
+- Severe

+---

-Methodology
+##  Methodology

 The following steps were performed:

-Data loading and validation
+1. Data loading and validation

-Label encoding of the target variable
+2. Label encoding of the target variable

-Stratified train test split
+3. Stratified train-test split (80% training, 20% testing)

-Model training using Random Forest Classifier
+4. Model training using **Random Forest Classifier**

-Performance evaluation using accuracy, classification report, and confusion matrix
+5. Performance evaluation using:
+   - Accuracy Score
+   - Classification Report
+   - Confusion Matrix

-Feature importance analysis
+6. Feature Importance analysis

+---

-Model Performance
+##  Model Performance

-The Random Forest model achieved an accuracy of 94.7 percent on the test dataset.
+- **Accuracy:** 94.7%

-The confusion matrix indicates strong classification capability across all three nutritional categories.
-Feature importance analysis shows that Mid Upper Arm Circumference is the most significant predictor of malnutrition risk, which aligns with medical understanding.
+The confusion matrix demonstrates strong classification performance across all three categories.

+Feature importance analysis identified **Mid Upper Arm Circumference (MUAC)** as the most influential predictor of malnutrition risk.

+---

-Tools and Technologies
+##  Technologies Used

-Python
+- Python

-Jupyter Notebook
+- Jupyter Notebook

-pandas
+- pandas

-matplotlib
+- matplotlib

-seaborn
+- seaborn

-scikit learn
+- scikit-learn

+---

-Conclusion
+##  Conclusion

+The developed model successfully classifies children into nutritional categories with high accuracy.

-The developed model demonstrates that machine learning can effectively assist in early detection of child malnutrition.
-Such systems can support healthcare workers in prioritizing high risk cases and improving intervention strategies.
+This approach demonstrates how Machine Learning can support healthcare professionals in early screening and risk prioritization, enabling timely intervention strategies.